There is too much talking by nearly all, and too little meditation and prayer.

 It is impossible for the soul to flourish while prayer is not a special exercise of the mind.
 Family or public prayer alone is not sufficient.
 Secret prayer is very important; in solitude the soul is laid bare to the inspecting eye of God, and every motive is scrutinized.
 Secret prayer!
 How precious!
 The soul communing with God!
 Secret prayer is to be heard only by the prayer-hearing God.
 No curious ear is to receive the burden of such petitions.
 In secret prayer the soul is free from surrounding influences, free from excitement.
 Calmly, yet fervently, will it reach out after God.

 By calm, simple faith the soul holds communion with God and gathers to itself divine rays of light to strengthen and sustain it to endure the conflicts of Satan.
 God is our tower of strength.

 — Testimonies for the Church Volume 2, p.187,189

 Dear Lord, this world is not my heaven.
-I appreciate the spiritual knowledge that comes only from You.
-I seek to train my mind in Your ways, in noble, unselfish thoughts, and not the silly myths of this age.
-I surrender to You all the selfish motives of my heart.
+I appreciate the spiritual knowledge that comes from You and seek to train my mind in Your ways.
+Give me noble, unselfish thoughts, and not the silly myths of this age.
+I surrender all selfish motives of my heart to You.
 May Your sweet and abiding influence fill my soul, for by Your divine rays of light I am strengthened to endure the conflicts of Satan.
 You are my tower of strength!